ccasares/grovepi-iotcs/README.md

    ```
    Repeat the above procedure for both virtual devices created.

-4. This will have generated two JSON files.
+4. This procedure will have generated two JSON files named `<device id>.json`.
 Do remember which file/ID is for which device.
 Move them to the `$HOME/projects/grovepi-iotcs` folder.

-### Build your client sample
+### Build your client sample / analize sample
+I have written a very simple sample that will watch incoming data from the two actual sensors and will send it in real-time to the IoTCS instance.

+You can write your own code form scratch or based on mine.
+Next, I will highlight certain key parts of the code.

+My code consists in two files:

+* `device.js` which represents a simple _device_ class with some attributes and their getters and setters.
+The idea for this class was to keep all setup information and classes to interact with a virtual device in IoTCS.
+* `grovepi_iotcs.js` which is the main code.
+As a summary, this code performs the following tasks:
+  * s

 ### Oracle IoTCS setup (Server side) (2)
 #### Create and setup your application
 ##### Create your application